 Know Your Partner

 Once you have your list of possible companies narrowed down, it is time to learn all that you can about this company with whom you might do business.
-Can they fulfill all of your needs and most of your wants?
+Can they fulfill all of your needs – be a growth partner and most of your wants?
 Since this is, in a very real way, a partnership, it is important to consider the values of a company.
 Do they fit within your value system?
 This may seem like a small thing to some but, trust me when I tell you; this is a very critical step.
 You are about to partner with a software development company to change the inner workings of your company.
-It’s vital that you take the time to learn all that you can to ensure that they will work well with your company.
+You must take the time to learn all that you can to ensure that they will work well with your company.
 It is a hard and expensive lesson to learn after the contract is signed and the software is installed that your new partner’s values indicate a lack of trust, focus, and reflection.
 Save yourself the additional stress!

 Speaking of stress – taking your company through a software transition is stressful regardless of how much you prepare or how great the software company is.
 The best way to ensure the least amount of stress is by following the steps outlined above.
-Make sure to encourage employee engagement, know your needs, research and build a viable plan for transition, research, implementation, and training.
-It is equally important to know your software companies value system, processes for post-sales support and to get to know what is expected to be provided and where additional costs and fees can appear.
-If you follow these steps, your transition will be as stress-free as one can possibly be.
+Make sure to encourage employee engagement, know your needs, research, and build a viable plan for transition, research, implementation, and training.
+It is equally important to know your software companies’ value system, processes for post-sales support, and to get to know what is expected to be provided and where additional costs and fees can appear.
+If you follow these steps, your transition will be as stress-free as one can be.

 Written by: Rachel Hedrick – Rhedrick@rdb-solutions.com